 The gamut of first-time manager training program extends its focus upon certain other areas as well.
-These are acquiring cognitive skills, maintaining culture, effective time management, coordination in the organisational structure, additional soft skills such as individual resilience, self-accountability, self-motivation and team-work etc.
+These are acquiring cognitive skills, maintaining culture, effective time management, coordination in the organizational structure, additional soft skills such as individual resilience, self-accountability, self-motivation and team-work etc.

 A Component of Mid-Level Training

 The first-time manager training is a component of the mid-level training that can be classified based on several parameters.
 It can be classified based on functional divisions.
 It can also be classified based upon the experience of managers.
-The mid-level in the organisational pyramid is a wide region.
+The mid-level in the organizational pyramid is a wide region.
 It includes a range of managers.
 There are the first-time managers, at the same time, there are others who’ve been working as managers for 5-7 years, they are the middle managers.
-Finally, the third category includes those who’ve been over there for a while and are ready to get promoted as the leaders, a further step up in the organisational hierarchy.
+Finally, the third category includes those who’ve been over there for a while and are ready to get promoted as the leaders, a further step up in the organizational hierarchy.
 Distinct mid-level solutions are offered based on these stages.
 The first-time manager training forms the core of the mid-level training programs.

 A Modern Approach

 The modern first-time manager training programs are widely available in a virtual or digital format.
 This format not only serves as an alternative during the Covid19 restrictions, but also provides multiple benefits in the form of technologically advanced tools and techniques.
 The programs are well structured, the criteria are defined upfront and impact is measured on key metrics.
 The usage of analytics has added a whole new dimension to the program.